-(in millions) July 31, 2020 Jan January 31, 2020
+(in millions) Jul y 31, 2021 Janu ary 31, 2021

-Current RPO 3 \$2, 310.7 \$ 2,368.6
+Current RPO \$ 2,854.1 \$ 2,738.0

-Non-current RPO 1, 036.7 1,188.1
+Non-current RPO 1,289.4 1,502.7

-RPO 3 \$3, 347.4 \$ 3,556.7
+RPO \$ 4,143.5 \$ 4,240.7

-We expect that the amount of RPO will change from quarter to quarter for several reasons, including the specific timing, duration and size of customer subscription and support agreements, varying billing cycles of such agreements, the specific timing of customer renewals, and foreign currency fluctuations.
+We expect that the amount of RPO will change from quarter to quarter for several reasons, including the specific timing, duration, and size of customer subscription and support agreements, varying billing cycles of such agreements, the specific timing of customer renewals, and foreign currency fluctuations.
+Historically, we have had increased EBA sales activity in our fourth fiscal quarter and this seasonality may affect the relative value of our billings, RPO, and collections in the fourth and first fiscal quarters.